-Updating CZone®
+Updating TPMS to CZone[®] Link

-- Locate the TST Gateway transmitter wired to C-Zone backbone.
-In the 30' Classic it is located in compartment below wardrobe closet.
-In the 33' Classic it is located by removing drawer below the convection oven. - On the TPMS display screen, press and hold the "Go" button for approximately 3 seconds until screen changes to "ACC EPT". - Then press the "+" button 5 times until "SEnd" is displayed.

-- Bring TPMS display over to the Gateway.
-Press the button on the Gateway (this is the button that is actually a red blinking light) 5 times rapidly.
-The Gateway will then "beep." - Place the TPMS display close to the Gateway and press "Set" button once quickly.
+- Locate the TST Gateway transmitter wired to CZone backbone.
+In the 30' Classic, it is located in compartment below wardrobe closet.
+In the 33' Classic, it is located by removing drawer below the convection oven. - On the TPMS monitoring display, press and hold the "Go" button for approximately 3 seconds until the screen displays "ACC EPT". - Press the "+" button 5 times until "SEnd" is displayed. - Place the TPMS display close to the Gateway transmitter.
+Press the button on the transmitter (this is the button that is actually a red blinking light) 5 times rapidly.
+The transmitter will then "beep." - Press and hold the "Set" button on the TPMS monitor until both, the transmitter and monitor, beep and the display shows "ACC EPT."